kindone/cppproptest/doc/Combinators.md

 #### Advanced generation of recursive structures

 We might want to add some restriction or context in generating recursive structures.
 For example, a tree bound to some height range could be desired.
-You can use a higher order function (a function returns a generator).
+You can use a higher order function (a function that takes some context arguments and returns a generator) to achieve this.

 ```cpp
 std::function<GenFunction<Node>(int)> NodeGen = [&NodeGen](int level) -> GenFunction<Node> {